ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 {: important}

 * For {{site.data.keyword.vmware-service_short}} customers, discounts are available for longer-term commitments.
 For more information, contact your IBM Sales representative.
-* VMware Cloud Foundation (for Classic and for VPC Bare Metal Servers) is charged at a flexible, on-demand rate of $38 per core and per month with a minimum of 16 cores per CPU.
+* VMware Cloud Foundation (for Classic and for VPC Bare Metal Servers) is charged at a flexible, on-demand rate.
 Discounts are available for longer-term commitments.
 * For existing {{site.data.keyword.vcf-vpc}} customers, this change represents a price reduction.
 * On 1 May 2024, the VMware Solutions Support and Services fee was removed.